Armed robbers use dating app to lure victims to abandoned building on South Side, Chicago police say

-CHICAGO (WLS) -- Chicago police issued a warning Saturday after multiple armed robberies involved the use of dating apps to lure the victims to a secluded location.
+CHICAGO (WLS) -- Chicago police have issued a warning after multiple armed robberies involved the use of dating apps to lure the victims to a secluded location.

 The recent crimes happened on the South Side.

-In each robbery, two to three males robbed the victims after messaging each victim through a dating app and arranging for them to meet at a specific address.
+In each robbery, two to three male suspects robbed the victims after messaging each victim through a dating app and arranging for them to meet at a specific address.

-In two robberies, the suspects had the victims meet them at an abandoned building in the 800 block of East 90th Street in Burnside.
-In the first incident on September 15, the suspects used a knife and stole a handgun from a victim.
-In the second incident on September 24, the suspects used a handgun.
+In two robberies, the suspects had the victims meet them at an abandoned building in the 800-block of East 90th Street in Burnside.
+In the first incident on Sept.
+15, the suspects used a knife and stole a handgun from a victim.
+In the second incident on Sept.
+24, the suspects used a handgun.

+SEE ALSO: Chicago police release video of suspects wanted in armed robbery at South Side restaurant

-Another similar robbery happened Thursday in the 8100 block of South Marshfield Avenue in Auburn Gresham, where the suspects again used a handgun, police said.
+Another similar robbery happened last Thursday in the 8100-block of South Marshfield Avenue in Auburn Gresham, where the suspects again used a handgun, police said.

+Since then, at least two more robberies have occurred at 11:45 p.m.
+Monday in the 8100-block of South Marshfield Avenue and just before 9 p.m.
+Wednesday, in the 1600-block of West 82nd Street.

+The suspects have demanded money from relatives via cash apps and even stole a victim's vehicle, police said.

 Chicago police continue to investigate.